Home ยป Oddities

 The fun and unique Headless Horseman display.

 Overall, I’d be lying if I didn’t say that I really enjoyed the Great Jack O’Lantern Blaze in Croton-on-Hudson.
-While the price is very high (a family of four would pay between $152 and $212 just to get in depending on the night you visit), and it can often take a while to even get to the site thanks to traffic backups, if you can afford to attend, this really is a fun Halloween activity in Westchester County (or in Nassau County for the Long Island version).
+While the price is very high (a family of four would pay between $152 and $192 just to get in on most evenings), and it can often take a while to even get to the site thanks to traffic backups, if you can afford to attend, this really is a fun Halloween activity in Westchester County (or in Nassau County for the Long Island version).

 Notes about Visiting the Great Jack O’Lantern Blaze in the Hudson Valley